Sexuality and the Church of Jesus Christ of Latter-day Saints: Homosexuality

 A gay pride flag in front of the SLC temple.

 As of 2019, the church states that individuals do not choose their sexual orientation, it now opposes conversion therapy, its church-run therapy services no longer provides such sexual orientation change efforts for gay members, and it has no official stance on the causes of homosexuality.
 All homosexual sexual activity is condemned as sinful by the Church of Jesus Christ of Latter-day Saints (LDS Church) in its law of chastity, and the church teaches that God does not approve of same-sex marriage.
 Adherents who participate in same-sex sexual behavior may face church discipline.
 Members of the church who experience homosexual attractions, including those who self-identify as gay, lesbian, or bisexual remain in good standing in the church if they abstain from same-sex marriage and any homosexual sexual activity or sexual relationships outside an opposite-sex marriage.
 However, all people, including those in same-sex relationships and marriages, are permitted to attend the weekly Sunday meetings.

 In order to receive church ordinances such as baptism, and to enter church temples, non-heterosexual adherents are required to live a celibate lifestyle without any sexual expression.
 Additionally, in the church's plan of salvation non-celibate gay and lesbian individuals will not be allowed in the top tier of heaven to receive exaltation unless they repent, and a heterosexual marriage is a requirement for exaltation.
 The church's policies and treatment of LGBT people has long been a source of controversy both within and outside the church.
 They have also been a significant cause of disagreement and disaffection by members.

 Past teachings

 Church leaders previously taught that homosexuality was a curable condition.
 They counseled members that they could and should change their attractions, and provided therapy and programs with that goal.
 Even celibate gay people were subject to excommunication.

 Gender

 Gender identity and roles play an important part in LDS theology which teaches a strict binary of spiritual gender as literal offspring of Heavenly Parents.
 Part of Sunday Church meetings are currently divided by biological sex, and for most of the 1800s church presidents Joseph Smith and Brigham Young had men, women, and children sit separately for all Sunday meetings.
-According to the American Psychological Association, expressions and identities for sexuality and gender are "separate, but related" aspects of a person, and stem from similar biological origins.